WHOIGit/PhytO-ARM/content/Winch_hardware_guide.md

 ![Alt](https://github.com/WHOIGit/PhytO-ARM/blob/master/website/static/images/Winch12.jpg)

 If the boom is not already fitted onto the gearbox, do so now.
 Each slat should have a hole near the end, if using more than one, line them up and secure with the eye bolt and lock nut.
 Loosen the bolts holding the plates on top of the gearbox together, but note that you will need to use longer bolts than the standard ones Hiliner provides if you use more than two slats.
-Tighten the bolts down step by step, so the boom is under more or less even pressure on all sides while you adjust it.
+Tighten the bolts down bit by bit in an X pattern, so the boom is under more or less even pressure on all sides while you adjust it.
 When properly aligned, the end of the boom should be in line with the center of the spool.
-Feed the line through the chock secure on the end of the boom.
+Feed the line through the chock secured on the end of the boom.

 Tune the winch before deploying.
 Check the alignment on the boom by placing a weight at the end of the line and raising and lowering it several times.
 The line should feed cleanly through the chock and wrap across the spool evenly.
 If the boom (and therefore the line) is properly centered, the line will wrap to one side of the spool and then back across to the other.